MJKWoolnough/dos2unix/README.md

 }
 ```

-WriteFlusher combines the io.Writer interface with a buffer Flush method
+WriteFlusher combines the io.Writer interface with a buffer Flush method.

 #### func  DOS2UnixWriter